gzein/Confidence-Region-Optimiser/README.md

 $$\sqrt{n}(\hat{\theta}_n - \theta_0) \to^d MVN(0, I_f(\theta_0)^{-1})$$
 Where $I_f(\theta_0)^{-1}$ is the Fisher Information of the sample.

 In practise, we may assume this asymptotic relation to be an exact one, and we may thus construct our $1-\alpha$ confidence regions using the normal distribution.
 For $n$ large, this approximation is good.
-Can we improve it, and make it better for smaller $n$?
+Can we improve it, and make it more effective for smaller $n$?

 It turns out we can make use of the likelihood ratio test.